fish-shell/fish-shell/doc_src/language.rst

 Here we define some of the terms used on this page and throughout the rest of the fish documentation:

 - **Argument**: A parameter given to a command.
+In ``echo foo``, the "foo" is an argument.

 - **Builtin**: A command that is implemented by the shell.
 Builtins are so closely tied to the operation of the shell that it is impossible to implement them as external commands.
+In ``echo foo``, the "echo" is a builtin.

 - **Command**: A program that the shell can run, or more specifically an external program that the shell runs in another process.
+External commands are provided on your system, as executable files.
+In ``echo foo`` the "echo" is a builtin command, in ``command echo foo`` the "echo" is an external command, provided by a file like /bin/echo.

 - **Function**: A block of commands that can be called as if they were a single command.
 By using functions, it is possible to string together multiple simple commands into one more advanced command.

 - **Job**: A running pipeline or command.

-- **Pipeline**: A set of commands strung together so that the output of one command is the input of the next command.
+- **Pipeline**: A set of commands strung together so that the output of one command is the input of the next command. ``echo foo | grep foo`` is a pipeline.

 - **Redirection**: An operation that changes one of the input or output streams associated with a job.

 - **Switch** or **Option**: A special kind of argument that alters the behavior of a command.
 A switch almost always begins with one or two hyphens.
+In ``echo -n foo`` the "-n" is an option.

 .. _quotes: